 Enter the solitude of loneliness.
-No should be ministry or throngs of people, only God.
+In this season we should avoid engaging with throngs of people, only God.
 Get to a place of inner reflection to realign the heart.
 When you emerge from the desert, your ministry will take on a depth that will profoundly touch the lives of those whom you serve.

-8. Be guiet.
+8. Be quiet.